Red Pepper Jelly Recipe2013-05-15

 - Use green peppers instead of the red for a green pepper jelly recipe.

 - If you like a bit of heat, you can also substitute jalepeno peppers for the sweet red peppers.
-Likewise, make another hot pepper jelly recipe by substituting habanero peppers.
+Or make another hot pepper jelly recipe by substituting habanero peppers.
 I wouldn’t recommend anything like scotch bonnet peppers as they are just too hot.
+But, of course, suit yourself.

 This recipe is so easy to make.